GUOXINTONG/rejoin/README.md

 2> run queires2db.py(under porject directory) to get table 'queries'

+    a> change configuration in /home/PycharmProjects/ReJOIN/config/database.py to your own account b> you may need to assgin superuser to your own account: ALTER USER your_user WITH SUPERUSER;
     some hints for postgres:
-      to delete a table: drop table table_name you may need to assgin superuser to your own account: ALTER USER your_user WITH SUPERUSER;
+      to delete a table: drop table table_name

 3> run main.py to make sure the rejoin repo is working.

 ### Re-product the experiment section: